wyomingw4w/wyomingw4w.org/_pages/resources.md

-For nearly 100 years, [Planned Parenthood](https://www.plannedparenthood.org/) has promoted a commonsense approach to women's health and well-being, based on respect for each individual’s right to make informed, independent decisions about health, sex, and family planning.
+For nearly 100 years, [Planned Parenthood](https://www.plannedparenthood.org/) has promoted a commonsense approach to reproductive health and well-being, based on respect for each individual’s right to make informed, independent decisions about health, sex, and family planning.
 Planned Parenthood is dedicated to offering men, women, and teens high-quality, affordable medical care.
-One in five American women has chosen Planned Parenthood for health care at least once in her life.
-The nearest abortion clinic for numerous Wyoming women is a Planned Parenthood clinic.
+The nearest abortion clinic for many Wyoming residents is a Planned Parenthood clinic.

 ### Guttmacher Institute